Deriving the Generalised Born Rule from First Principles: Conclusion

-Finally, the construction of an \textit{equivalent} theory which more desirable properties is a familiar story in category theory, notably, a justification for process theories exists already from the strictification theorem for monoidal categories, in which every monoidal category, where for instance associativity of the tensor product holds only up to coherent isomorphism, is proven equivalent as a monoidal category to one in which associativity holds on the nose.
-A natural question then, is whether general non-strict monoidal categories equipped with probability functions can be proven suitably equivalent to strict symmetric monoidal categories with generalised Born rules for hteir probabilisties.
-To give such a simultaneous stricitifcation for symmetric monoidal and probabilistic structure would require a careful reframing of probabilistic process theories to the non-strict case, and furthermore, a careful and precise statement on what exactly it should mean formally to say that two physical theories (symmetric monoidal categories equipped with probability functions) are equivalent.
-This in turn naturally motivates the construction of categoires of probabilistic process theories, their non-strict generalisations, and the functors and natural tranformations between them.
-In short, the framing of probabilistic process theories and the generalised Born rule represents an outline for a potential general justification and stricitfication theorem for modern appraoches to quantum foundations.
+Finally, the construction of an \textit{equivalent} theory with more desirable properties is a familiar story in category theory, notably, a justification for process theories exists already from the strictification theorem for monoidal categories, in which every monoidal category, where for instance associativity of the tensor product holds only up to coherent isomorphism, is proven equivalent as a monoidal category to one in which associativity holds on the nose.
+A natural question then, is whether general non-strict monoidal categories equipped with probability functions can be proven suitably equivalent to strict symmetric monoidal categories with generalised Born rules for their probabilities.
+To give such a simultaneous strictification for symmetric monoidal and probabilistic structure would require a careful reframing of probabilistic process theories to the non-strict case, and furthermore, a careful and precise statement on what exactly it should mean formally to say that two physical theories (symmetric monoidal categories equipped with probability functions) are equivalent.
+This in turn naturally motivates the construction of categories of probabilistic process theories, their non-strict generalisations, and the functors and natural transformations between them.
+In short, the framing of probabilistic process theories and the generalised Born rule represents an outline for a potential general justification and strictification theorem for modern approaches to quantum foundations.